 After you have been admitted, you can download the document „Fee Structure“ from Primuss application portal together with your admission letter.
+This letter includes expected expenses for: administrative fee, tuition fee (if applicable), amount of living costs (rent, health insurance, food & personal expenditure).
 Further, you can find the living expenses overview here on our website.

 When is the payment deadline and can it be extended?
 (Updated Apr.
 9, 21)